csula/cs590-fall-2015/README.md

   * Design Patterns and Architecture Patterns
   * Architecture Framework (to prepare for this do the exercise described in lab 4)

+In fact, this is to note that we will have a quiz every week for the rest of the quarter.

 * [10/21/2015] A number of students have asked my about homework 1.
 Your task is to write a registration system.
 This homework is due 10/30, 10/31, 11/2 (depending which class you're attending).
 You are should get started right away.

 * [10/21/2015] I have updated [Lecture 4 Notes](documents/notes/05_framework-complex-systems.md) with a detail tutorial on how to get a web application running.
 Students are recommended to go through the process before attempting homework 1.